Seatis/my-teaching-materials/exercises/command-line-apps/todo-app/java.md

  - Anything else that comes to your mind

 ### Stories
+To follow the state of our projects and manage our work, we use so-called kanban boards.
+They usually contains our tasks separated in columns (todo, doing, done).

-Please create a trello board for yourself and add these stories.
+Please create a kanban board for yourself and add the tasks (stories) that need to be done.
+Later on, update your board, so you can always see your project's state and your next steps.

+##How to create your kanban board and where to work?
+  - Create a new public repository with the name: your_github_handle-todoApp under greenfox-academy organization
+  - Develop your todo application in this repo
+  - Add tag to your new repository with your class name (so we can find your project easily).
+  - At the Projects menu on Github, please create a new project called TODO Application
-The trello board should consist 4 columns:
+  - Then create your board.
+It should consist 4 columns:
     - Todo
     - Doing
     - Review
     - Done

 You should not have 2 or more stories in Doing and Review If you have a story in Review show it to one of the mentors to push it to done.